 I think it’s safe to say that we’re all pretty certain that life gets in the way of relationships.
 We’ve all got washing to be done and deadlines at work and Aunty Maureen’s 50th and well, as a result of this, we sometimes forget to give our other half’s the attention that they need.
 So, with this in mind, me and the big man make a conscious effort to do things away from our flat and away from where we live so that we’ve got no distractions and generally just have a pretty good time away from familiarity and reality.
 So where did we go this month?

 Not too far from home that we could get there in less than an hour, but far enough so that we could call it a mini-break I guess.
 Of course, thinking of things to do while we there was a no-brainer.
-Edinburgh’s a city full of things to see and do, overflowing with culture and the likes, but when it came to finding a nice place to stay and a good restaurant, I must admit, I didn’t really know where to start.
+Edinburgh’s a city full of things to see and do, overflowing with culture and the likes.
+Granted, with it being a city, I half expected it to be grey, too busy to move and construction workers everywhere putting up scaffolding in Edinburgh to build new apartments, but no!
+It remains to be a brilliant city boasting beautiful buildings, the right kind of hustle and bustle and gorgeous surroundings.
+However, when it came to finding a nice place to stay and a good restaurant, I must admit, I didn’t really know where to start.
 However, after endless Trip Advisoring and the likes, I came across a small B&B and a well-know restaurant and we could not have made a better choice.
 So here’s a bit about our meal and our stay, and if date night’s on the cards for you, I’d say you make the same choices too!

 The room we were allocated – The Garden Suite – was perfect.
 It was clean, cosy and luxurious, again with a Scottish theme, in the form of complimentary Noble Isle toiletries, homemade Scottish tablet and a small decanter of whiskey.
 First thing’s first, we chose what we wanted for breakfast the following morning – a big selection to choose from!
 We both opted for full Scottish breakfasts (at a time of our choosing) which was made to order in the morning, and what a way to start the day that was.
 Everything was cooked to perfection and if that wasn’t enough, there was a whole continental breakfast available as well just in case you weren’t quite satisfied, which we definitely were.